 National Fire Chiefs Council Sprinkler Week 15-21 May 2023

-ESFRS will be supporting the campaign highlighting the importance of sprinklers promoting that lives and properties could be saved by the installation of a sprinkler system focusing on 4 key areas to promote the benefits of sprinklers that lives and properties could be saved by the installation of a sprinkler system.
+The campaign highlighted the importance of sprinklers promoting that lives and properties could be saved by the installation of a sprinkler system focusing on 4 key areas to promote the benefits of sprinklers

 - Spread an awareness of the facts about sprinklers.